SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 I hope everything so far has been able to empower you with ideas and vision to tackle challenges that will arise.

+Carrying out any of this is easier said than done.
+Every bit of it takes incredible effort, and not all effort even translates into success.

 > If you reached all the way here, I admire your effort and commitment to the Debsoc.
 The determination and the attention span you possess to read my ginormous Yap.
 > Thank you for giving me a voice.